elastic/connectors/scripts/stack/README.md

 ```bash
 ELASTIC_PASSWORD="my_new_password" ./scripts/stack/run-stack.sh
 ```

+Note that this method of setting the password, or using the default password, is not secure and should not be used in a production environment without proper steps taken to ensure the password is secured.
+This can include editing the `docker-compose.yml` file and the `set-env.sh` script to hardcode a different password amongst other ways.

 Alternatively, if you do not wish to use a different set of credentials, or an API key for authentication, you can run the `./copy-config.sh` script to create a copy of the default [config.yml](../../config.yml) file, and edit the resulting file that will be created in the `scripts/stack/connectors-config` folder.